findbest.tools

 ROAS (Return on Ad Spend)

-Best for: Tactical campaign optimization.
-ROAS tells you how much top-line revenue a specific ad platform generates.
-However, it is a "dangerously optimistic" metric because it ignores COGS, shipping, and labor.
-A 4x ROAS might look good, but if your product margins are 20%, you are actually losing money.
+ROAS is a tactical metric.
+It tells you how much top-line revenue a specific platform generated.
+However, it is 'dangerously optimistic' because it ignores COGS, shipping, and labor.
+A 5x ROAS might look impressive, but if your product margins are 15%, you are actually losing money on every sale.

 B